-We burn more calories digesting protein than we do for the other nutrients.
+We burn more calories digesting protein than we do for other nutrients.

 High protein in reduced-calorie diets spares the loss of muscle.

-Aerobic endurance athletes eating a lot of calories may need 1.0 – 1.6 g per kg.
+Aerobic endurance athletes eating many calories may need 1.0 – 1.6 g per kg.

 Strength athletes may need 1.4 – 1.7 g per kg.
 The same is true when combining endurance and strength training.